 Some domestic equity funds may invest a significant portion of their underlying assets in international securities.
 The allocation percentages may not add up to 100% due to rounding and/or cash balances.

 Invest in companies with market values greater than $10 billion.
 These funds invest in a combination of growth and value-oriented stocks.

-Hold securities with a low asset-weighted average credit rating and a low sensitivity to interest rate changes as defined by the fund's effective duration, both according to Morningstar's rating system.
+Hold securities with a low asset-weighted average credit rating and a high sensitivity to interest rate changes as defined by the fund's effective duration, both according to Morningstar's rating system.

 Fidelity Freedom Funds invest in a diversified mix of Fidelity domestic equity, international equity, bond, and short-term funds, many of which are managed exclusively for this purpose.
 As the chart below shows, Freedom Funds follow a "neutral" asset allocation strategy that becomes increasingly more conservative as the target date approaches and passes.
 Freedom Funds are generally expected to reach their most conservative allocation 10-19 years after the target date.

 Fund characteristics and performance attribution information provides a framework for examining performance of a fund vs. its benchmark based on relative asset weightings.
 Click here to see Fund Characteristics and Attribution.

 The "Mutual Funds" area at the top of each page allows access to mutual fund holdings with individual and joint Fidelity non-retirement accounts.
 Individual stock positions, ETFs and 529 funds are not available through this view.
 For the full list of your holdings visit Portfolio Summary.